Apprenticeships in Europe

 Apprenticeships in North Carolina

 Traditionally, apprenticeship in North Carolina has been present in two forms: compulsory and voluntary apprenticeship.
 (3) The immediate goal of compulsory apprenticeship was to provide a means of economic support for indigent orphans and abandoned children in their adulthood.
-First used in the last quarter of the 17th century, compulsory apprenticeship was discontinued with the passage of the Children Welfare Act in 1919.
+First used in the last quarter of the 17th century, compulsory apprenticeship was discontinued with the passage of the Child Welfare Act in 1919.
 Voluntary apprenticeship was present in North Carolina since the immigration of European colonists who had already been a part of Europe’s apprenticeship system.
 Based upon common law rather than any statutes, young pupils were bound to service to mentors by their parents.
 However, the Apprenticeship Act of 1889 forbade the voluntary apprenticeship of children younger than 14 and set the term of apprenticeships to be three to five years.
 Since 1939, however, apprentices have been required under statute to be 16 or older.
 Following the passing of the National Apprenticeship Act in 1937, North Carolina implemented the 1939 Voluntary Apprenticeship Act, providing for the creation of apprenticeship committees to collaborate with school authorities, employers and employees in creating local programs.
 North Carolina’s modern apprenticeship program is now coordinated by the NC Community College System and is supported by interested industries, businesses, labor unions, technical institutions and high schools.

 - Doepke, Matthias, et al. “More than family matters: Apprenticeship and the rise of Europe.”
 VOX.
 CEPR.
 2 March 2017.
 Web.
 8 June 2017.